 As you evaluate your options for graduate study, we encourage you to attend an open house or information session.
 Tours of our campus are held every Friday at 2:00 p.m., followed by an information session with an Admissions Counselor.
 For a list of upcoming open houses or other prospective student events, please visit our admissions calendar.

 If you are unable to attend an upcoming event and would like to schedule an individual visit with an Admissions Counselor, please contact the Office of Admissions by email or phone at 312.662.4100.

 - What are the application deadlines?

-The Adler School employs a rolling admission process.
+Adler University employs a rolling admission process.
 Because most programs fill quickly, we encourage you to begin the application process early.
 While we accept applications throughout the year, the early deadline for the doctoral programs is December 1st and the priority deadline is February 15th.
 The early deadline for the master’s programs is February 1st and the priority deadline is April 1st.

 - Can degree programs be completed on an evening and/or weekend basis?

 The following programs offer evening, weekend, and/or part-time options.
 Exceptions may apply for practica:

-- Master of Arts in Counseling: Specialization in Clinical Mental Health Counseling
+- M.A. in Counseling: Specialization in Clinical Mental Health Counseling